j-rock/cs598ps/README.md

 ##Run Instructions

-There are two primary methods of running the python codebase: experiment mode and listening mode.
-The experiments can be started in the following way:
+The python classification experiments can be run in the following way:

     ./run.sh <SINGLE_OR_MULTI> <DATASET> <FEATURE_TYPE>  # see examples below